 This defensive Trumpkin by @erika_whartonshumthing looks like it’s had better days.

-If you’d like to revisit your favorite moments from the debates, look no further than Valerie Miller’s Trumpkin.
+If you’d like to revisit your favorite moments from last year’s debates, look no further than Valerie Miller’s Trumpkin.
 We can almost hear this pumpkin shouting “Wrong!” at approaching trick-or-treaters.